Community Forestry Strategic Plan establishes goals to protect and diversify the tree canopy

 To maximize the benefits that trees provide, the county’s forestry program focuses on growing healthy trees, partnering in large-scale planting events, managing threats to the tree canopy, raising awareness about tree pests and disease, educating the public on the benefits of trees, and supporting partners through the Healthy Tree Canopy Grant program.

-- Held a tree sale where residents purchased over 2,000 seedlings.
+- Held a tree sale where residents purchased nearly 3,000 seedlings.

-- Continued to update inventory of ash trees on county property
+- Continued to update inventory of ash trees on county property.
+As of December 2022, there are 1,483 existing ash trees within the right-of-way along county roads.

 Learn about the climate fighting power of trees.